arashmjr/FantasticShop/README.md

 CREATE DATABASE FantasticShop

-Inside our django project settings.py, set the default database as the postgresql and set road database the the postgis like so,
+Inside our django project settings.py, set the database as the postgresql like so,
 ```bash
     'default': {
         'ENGINE': 'django.db.backends.postgresql',